-There may be a certain situation where a person is aggrieved by baseless threats of patent infringement.
-Such a person may seek for the following reliefs:
+There may be a certain situation where a person is aggrieved by baseless threats of patent

-- 1) Injunction against such threats; - 2) Ask for damages if any sustained;
+1) Injunction against such threats;

+2) Ask for damages if any sustained;

 3) A declaration to the effect that the threats are unjustified.

 In India as the awareness regarding IP protection is increasing, people are becoming more and more conscious about the ways to secure their patents.
 A concerned and well-informed strategy towards securing ones Intellectual property is always the best approach.